Secularism And Peace Initiative

 Slideshow - PIL's and Cases

 Together with other human rights organisations and secular groups, the Secularism and Peace Initiative works in solidarity with the victims of communalism to provide legal aid and file public interest litigation to seeks justice for victims of communal crimes.
-We organise awareness-raising programmes for advocates and law enforcement personnel, conduct workshops in different states that address socio-political perspectives on communalism and address myths related to communalism, democracies and conversions, communal fascism and fundamentalism.
-These workshops equip participants to use the legal system to intervene to both ensure state protection from communal violence, and to secure restitution for victims and prosecute perpetrators.
+It organises awareness-raising programmes for advocates and law enforcement personnel, conducts workshops in different states that address socio-political perspectives on communalism and addresses myths related to communalism, democracies and conversions, communal fascism and fundamentalism.
+These workshops equip participants to use the legal system to both ensure state protection from communal violence, and to secure restitution for victims and prosecute perpetrators.

 The initiative organises meetings across the country for activists, paralegals, lawyers, community members, judges, journalists, academics, police persons and bureaucrats, on agitating for the rights of people affected by communal violence and produces know-your-rights materials on matters relating to communalism and the law.